developerhangout/site/src/content/content-creators/brad_traversy.md

 ---
 type: creator
-title: content creators in our community
+title: Brad Traversy
-desc: check out all these cool cats who are apart of our community
+desc: check out all these cool cats who are a part of our community
 path: ''
 ---

-# Brad Traversy
 Brad Traversy, the man, the myth, the legend.

 Brad started off building client websites for a company he created called Tech Guy Web Solutions and later on discovered his real passion was teaching web development & programming in a simple and understandable way.
 Brad now runs one of the top web dev & programming YouTube channels